jfo/blog/source/posts/how-i-went-to-rc.md

 enormous amount of time conducting interviews before this change, and to add the overhead of providing focused, thoughtful feedback for _every single application_ was not possible.
 This is a bummer, yes, but I do understand it.
+This is just to say that if you apply and don't get in, it might very well be worth another shot.

 Third, and most importantly, this timeline allowed me to set aside the myriad doubts and worries I had about the whole thing for a few months, and to just focus on programming _only_.
-I decided that I would spend that time, that 4-6 months, learning as much as I could, and if I didn't get in again, well, then I'd reassess, at at least I would have learned some new skills.
+I decided that I would spend that time, that 4-6 months, learning as much as I could, and if I didn't get in again, well, then I'd reassess, and at least I would have learned some new skills.
 Normally I wouldn't have been able to do this, normally I would waffle back and forth about what the point of it was.